The Best Places to Visit in Mexico

 If you want a more authentic Mexican experience, you can skip the hotel zone and stay in the heart of the city instead.
 Here you can mingle with everyday locals, eat authentic cuisine, and learn some salsa moves.
 So don't let the party culture here scare you away if its not your thing, you can get a more relaxed experience if that's more of what you're looking for.
-Check out my guide for the top activities to do while in Cancun.
+Check out my Cancun itinerary containing an extended list of tours/activities to choose from.

 2. Playa del Carmen

 Roughly an hour outside of Cancun, Playa del Carmen is yet another hip destination in Mexico.
 It is also located along the Yucatán Peninsula's Riviera Maya strip of the Caribbean shoreline.
 It is a smaller city compared to Cancun, so it's also more densely populated, with the majority of resorts and hotels located in downtown Playa which is definitely the place to be.